ubandiya/Machine-Learning-Projects/README.md

 ## License

 This repository is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

+## NOTE
+This project is still ongoing and some of the algorithms are yet to be implemented, help and contributions are welcome to help me speed up my learning process.